-The Institution covenants in the Indenture to furnish to the Trustee copies of its audited financial statements not later than March 1 of each year unless available on EMMA (defined below) or any successor thereto or to functions thereof.
+The Institution covenants in the Indenture to furnish to the Trustee copies of its audited financial statements not later than nine months after the end each fiscal year unless available on EMMA (defined below) or any successor thereto or to functions thereof.
 Except for providing such annual audited financial statements, the Institution has not undertaken either to supplement or update the information included in this Offering Memorandum.

 The Institution has entered into continuing disclosure undertakings (the "Continuing Disclosure Undertakings") in connection with revenue bonds issued for the benefit of the Institution.
-See APPENDIX B - "HARVARD UNIVERSITY FINANCIAL REPORT - FISCAL YEAR 2019."
+See APPENDIX B - "HARVARD UNIVERSITY FINANCIAL REPORT - FISCAL YEAR 2021."
 Holders and prospective purchasers of the Bonds may obtain copies of the information provided by the Institution under those Continuing Disclosure Undertakings on the Municipal Securities Rulemaking Board's Electronic Municipal Market Access system ("EMMA").
 Each Continuing Disclosure Undertaking terminates when the related revenue bonds are paid or deemed paid in full.